ZacharyHRQ/ETI-Assignment/README.md

 This service will used to store trip data and will act as a link between passenger and driver.
 Passenger will interact with this service to request for a trip as a result the trip service will call the driver service for a list of available driver to assign for this trip.
 The driver will then call the trip service to confirm that the driver has accepted the trip.

+### Database

+Due to the size of the project, every microservice will be sharing one mysql database.
+This is not one of the microservices best practices as it makes every service tight coupled.
+As each microservice should its own database, as it allows the service be technology agnostic and independent of other microservices.

 ### Why use reactjs

 Reactjs is a component based web framework which makes User interface (UI) resuable which is a good practice of Do not repeat yourself (DRY).